 Program’s Leadership and Data Maps Lessen Ocean-Use Conflicts

-As offshore wind energy comes to the state, the Virginia Coastal Zone Management Program helps a variety of sectors air concerns and document existing ocean uses.
+The Takeaway: As offshore wind energy comes to the state, the Virginia Coastal Zone Management Program helps a variety of sectors air concerns and document existing ocean uses.

 By 2026, the nation’s largest offshore wind energy facility in federal waters is expected to power as many as 650,000 homes from Virginia Beach to Richmond, Virginia.
 Over the past decade, the Virginia Coastal Zone Management Program has been a leader in enabling people with a stake in area fisheries and other marine life to address their concerns with offshore wind energy interests.
 The program also helped to map many important fishery areas and other data sets, which can be viewed and shared via the Mid-Atlantic Ocean Data Portal.